 Prosper is a fisherman trying to get by in the face of everyday problems.
 When a slippery eel salesman arrives in town peddling progress to the rural community, Prosper gets a lesson in gift horses and generosity.
 A Man A Fish was inspired by real-life events in Burundi and is a part of Donna-Michelle St. Bernard’s 54ology project, which seeks to provide artistic responses to contemporary and historical events in Africa.

 Fall Musical: The Bubbly Black Girl Sheds Her Chameleon Skin

 Auditions for our fall 2018 musical, The Bubbly Black Girl Sheds Her Chameleon Skin, will be held on August 13 and 14.
 Performance dates will be October 12 – 28.
 In total, five actors and six actresses will be needed to fill roles in the show.
 Follow the link below to learn more about the musical and audition details.

-The Performing Arts Collective (PAC) is dedicated to the development and continued support of professional theater artists, youth programming that uses theatre and performance to teach life skills, and professional thought provoking productions that are relevant to the community and reflect more authentic and diverse narratives about African American experiences.
+The Union's Performing Arts program is dedicated to the development and continued support of professional theater artists, and professional thought provoking productions that reflect authentic and diverse narratives about African American experiences.

-• New Voices Youth Program: The youth education wing of PAC, dedicated to instilling hope and helping young people see past their circumstances, own their voice, and envision something greater for their future.
+• New Voices Youth Program: The youth education wing of the Performing Arts program, dedicated to instilling hope and helping young people see past their circumstances, own their voice, and envision something greater for their future.
 The New Voices Youth Program extends The Union’s commitment to provide free cultural programs for children living in North Omaha to include theater and performing arts education.

-For questions regarding PAC programming, please reach out to our Associate Director, Performing Arts Collective Denise Chapman at email@example.com.
+For questions regarding Performing Arts programming, please contact Denise Chapman, Associate Director of Performing Arts, at email@example.com.